Key determinants of employee value in organisations

 for HR managers are the knowledge gap

-between the organisational need and capability of employees
+between the organisational need and capability of employees (Perrin, 2003).
+Organisations are mostly dependent of scholars and

 researcher for innovative tools and technique for better employee engagement